matthewhanson/presentations/2019/foss4g-open-keynote.md

 Big EO Data

 Note:
-- Thanks to BLOC for hosting
+- Thanks to BLOC for hosting, accomadating
 - Vasile invitation to give keynote because of exp with big EO data
-- Tell story of personal journey through a history of FOSS4G
+- Tell story of personal journey, which iincludes history of FOSS4G through my eyes
-- A ceveat: my own exp, tell me where I'm wrong

 ----